 If you have questions or remarks please write them down in the comments and I do my best to respond.

 Always remember there is no change without sacrifice.
-There is no struggle without joy.
+There is no joy without struggle.

-Trying to be productive can be a struggle too.
-Find out how Marleen deals with her productivity battle in the blog My struggle to become productive.
+Trying to be productive can be a personal struggle too.
+Read about Marleen’s personal struggle to become more productive – and how she feels unsatisfied – in the blog My struggle to become productive.

 Like it – Pin it!